MaREI-EPMG/CB2024-preresults/pages/about.md

 ### CARBON BUDGET ANALYSIS WITH THE TIMES-IRELAND MODEL
 #### Second iteration of modelling to support CCAC CBWG<br><br>
 ##### SCENARIO ASSUMPTIONS
-In this study, five different Carbon Budgets (CB) for the period of 2021-2050 are modelled based on the IPCC assessment of the global Remaining Carbon Budget (RCB), including:
+Five different Carbon Budgets (CB) for the period of 2021-2050 are modelled based on the IPCC assessment of the global Remaining Carbon Budget (RCB), including:

 * 450 million tonnes (Mt) aligned with 67% likelihood of limiting global warming to 2.0°C (IPCC AR6 1150Gt CO2 RCB)